-The Fund recognizes that Michigan's recovery and long-term prosperity hinges on having a skilled workforce that can meet the needs of employers in a new economy.
+The Detroit Regional Workforce Fund recognizes that Michigan's recovery and long-term prosperity hinges on having a skilled workforce that can meet the needs of employers in a new economy.
 Projections suggest that by 2018, 62 percent of all jobs in Michigan will require some postsecondary training beyond high school, but only 36 percent of the state's adults have postsecondary degrees.
-The challenge is especially acute in and around Detroit, where 25 percent of adults have postsecondary degrees.